awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 This trace is of poorer quality than the last.
 In many places the data is noisy, and there are indeed a number of abnormalities.
-For example, at about 3.5 s and 16.2 s we see the distance trace shift momentarily to a lower "level" while showing signs of "creep" (that is, instability and variation -- see the paper).
+For example, at about 3.5 s and 16.2 s we see the distance trace shift momentarily to a lower "level" while showing signs of instability and variation.

 ![](screenshots/08-1.png)